SYSTEM: STARK_OS_v4.2.1 // STATUS: OPERATIONAL

 Differential Calculus

-Differential calculus focuses on the concept of the derivative, which measures how a function changes as its input changes.
-The derivative represents the instantaneous rate of change or the slope of the tangent line at a point.
+Differential calculus focuses on the concept of the derivative, measuring how a function changes as its input values change.
+The derivative represents the instantaneous rate of change or tangent slope at any coordinate.

 • Limits and Continuity